 “We keep moving forward, opening up new doors and doing new things, because we're curious … and curiosity keeps leading us down new paths." - Walt Disney

 We should make sure to learn the Okinawan's philosophy of living.

 For the Okinawans every day must be devoted to something, to give a purpose to life.

 They have something to live for that keeps them busy until the end of their life, which - for most of them - is over one hundred years old.

-The idea is you must keep your body and mind active in order to pursue a goal and therefore experience Ikigai on a daily basis.
+The idea is to keep your body and mind active in order to pursue a goal, and therefore, experience Ikigai on a daily basis.

 Research links purpose to heightened levels of emotional and mental well-being and overall life satisfaction.

 Studies show also that having a sense of purpose in life leads to better physical and mental health, and as a result, to a longer life expectancy.